tnebooks/11th-botany/content.en/taxonomy-and-systematic-botany/selected-families-of-angiosperms/_index.md

 **Habit:** Large perennial herbs perennating by means of rhizome ( _Musa paradisiaca_), raraly trees (_Ravenala madagascariensis)_.

-**Root:** Fibrous adventitious root system. **Stem:** In _Musa_ the real stem is found underground called rhizomatous (dichotomously branching in atleast some spp).
-The apparent aerial erect, unbranched tall pseudostem is formed by the long stiff and sheathy leaf bases which are rolled around
+**Root:** Fibrous adventitious root system.
+**Stem:** In _Musa_ the real stem is found underground called rhizomatous (dichotomously branching in atleast some spp).
+The apparent aerial erect, unbranched tall pseudostem is formed by the long stiff and sheathy leaf bases which are rolled around one another to form an aerial pseudostem.
+The central axis that is concealed at the bottom of the pseudostem in called shaft, which elongates and pierces through the pseudostem at the time of flowering and produces inflorescence terminally.
+(Musa) monocarpic Stem is aerial and woody in (Ravenala madagascariensis.)

 **Leaf:** Simple with long and strong petiole, the leaf blade is large and broad with sheathy leaf base.
 The leaf is exstipulate.
 Oval, obtuse or oblong with a stout midrib, entire, numerous parallel veins extending up to the margin, rolled in bud.
 Phyllotaxy is spiral in _Musa_ and distichous i.e. leaves are arranged alternately in two opposite vertical rows in _Ravenala_.

+**Inflorescence:**
-**Inflorescence: Terminal or axillary thyrse** of one to many monochasial branched spadix in Musa, Usually the flowers are protected by large brightly coloured, spirally arranged, boat shaped bract called spathe.
+Terminal or axillary thyrse of one to many monochasial branched spadix in Musa, Usually the flowers are protected by large brightly coloured, spirally arranged, boat shaped bract called spathe.
 Compound cyme in _Ravenala._

 **Flowers:** Bracteate, ebracteolate, sessile, trimerous, unisexual or bisexual or polygamous, when unisexual the flowers are monoecious.
 Flowers are zygyomorphic and epigynous.
 (In Musa flowers are polygamous i.e. staminate flowers, pistilate flowers and bisexual flowers are present in the same plant).